SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/proofpoint-tap.md

 {@import ../../reuse/apps/app-install.md}

-## Viewing Proofpoint TAP Dashboards​​
+## Viewing Proofpoint TAP dashboards​​

 * All dashboards have a set of filters that you can apply to the entire dashboard, as shown in the following example.
 Click the funnel icon in the top dashboard menu bar to display a scrollable list of filters that are applied across the entire dashboard.